Written by Dr Priscilla J S Selvaraj and published on 01 July 2021.

 1. Students can apply directly to any center associated with ISRO across the country.
 A few centers are mentioned below.

 2. Students should send the applications through their respective colleges only.
 Direct applications will not be entertained.

-3. Students should send project proposals with a broad outline of the proposed work to be carried out; the proposals should be within the overall framework of research and operational programmes of the respective centres.
+3. Students should send project proposals with a broad outline of the proposed work to be carried out; the proposals should be within the overall framework of research and operational programs of the respective centers.

 4. Students will be selected based on academic merit, availability of projects, availability of supervisors, suitability or fit of the candidate for the relevant profile.

 Nature: Internships at ISRO can be across various departments (depending on the requirements during specific points of time)

 Areas: According to the ISRO website, some of the disciplines in which project work or training can be undertaken are -

 For graduate students - 2 to 6 months

 For postgraduate and research students - 3 months to 1 year